-On April 29, 2012, the Church amended its constitution and bylaws and adopted a new governance structure, to include, the Council of Elders --- to further model and fulfill the purposes of the New Testament Church (Acts 14:23; James 5:14) and be in further compliance to the legal mandates of the law.
+On April 29, 2012 (and in December 2013), the Church amended its constitution and bylaws and adopted a new governance structure, to include, the Council of Elders --- to further model and fulfill the purposes of the New Testament Church (Acts 14:23; James 5:14) and be in further compliance to the legal mandates of the law.
 On March 12, 2013, under the direction of Dr. Turner, Beulah licensed the first woman, First Lady Lisa S. Turner, to be a Minister of the Gospel in its 102 year history.
 Shortly following the licensing of Minister Lisa S. Turner, two deaconesses were licensed (Deaconess Ella Moore, May 4, 2014 and Deaconess Sia C. Milner, June 29, 2014).

 Beulah has indeed made it through struggles to monumental achievements: from the small tin-covered building to a community campus: from 10 disciples to over 1,000 disciples.

 To God be the glory for the great things He has done!